 Siddall poses as Beatrice in a dream-like space.
 Her eyes are closed.
 She looks like she is praying.
 Around her, there is a myriad of symbols.
 Just above her hands, a bird leaves a white poppy flower, the plant from which laudanum is made, suggesting Siddall’s cause of death.
-However, a sundial casting a shadow on the number nine marks the time Beatrice’s death, that is 9 June 1290.
+However, a sundial casting a shadow on the number nine marks the time of Beatrice’s death, that is 9 June 1290.

 In the background, we see Dante Alighieri with an allegorical representation of love, in the form of an angel.
 Love holds the flickering soul of Beatrice/Elizabeth Siddall.

 Measure for Measure tells the story of Claudio, a young man who has been sentenced to death by the temporary ruler of Vienna, Lord Angelo for impregnating his fiancée.
-Isabella, Claudio’s sister and a nun, pleads for his life to Angelo, as result the ruler offers her a deal.
+Isabella, Claudio’s sister and a nun, pleads for his life to Angelo, as a result, the ruler offers her a deal.
 Claudio will be saved if she agrees to sleep with him.
 However, Isabela vehemently rejects the proposal.
 She then goes to see her brother in prison and prepares him for his fate.
 Claudio however urges her to change her mind.
 This is the moment we see on the canvas.

 Hunt inscribed on the frame the following lines from the play.

 Isabela: And shamed life a hateful.

 The siblings are in stark contrast.
 Claudio crouches partly in shadow averting his gaze from his sister.
 He wears colorful and expensive clothing.
 Isabela on the other hand, sits upright wearing a simple white nun’s habit.
 She is fully in the light, symbolizing her purity.
 The lute behind her is a symbol of lust, reminding us of the cause of Claudio’s predicament.

 Millais painted another character from the same play, Mariana.
 She was the ex-fiancé of Angelo who left her when her dowry was lost at sea.
 Ever since, she lived isolated, still longing for him.
 However, the inspiration for the painting came from Mariana a poem by Lord Alfred Tennyson.
 These lines accompanied the painting when it was exhibited in the Royal Academy in 1851:

 (…) She only said, “My life is dreary,